apenella/go-ansible/README.md

 ##### Manage JSON output
 **JSONStdoutCallbackResults** method writes to io.Writer parameter the json output.
-Results packages provides a **JSONParser** that returns an **AnsiblePlaybookJSONResults**, holding the unmarshalled json on it.
-You could manipulate AnsiblePlaybookJSONResults object to achieve and format the json output depending on your needs.
+`"github.com/apenella/go-ansible/pkg/stdoutcallback/results"` package provides **ParseJSONResultsStream** function that returns an **AnsiblePlaybookJSONResults** data structure, holding the json output decoded on it.
+You could manipulate AnsiblePlaybookJSONResults data structure to achieve and format the json output depending on your needs.

 The json schema expected from `ansible-playbook` is the defined in https://github.com/ansible/ansible/blob/v2.9.11/lib/ansible/plugins/callback/json.py.